 6. Pricing: Why pay premium prices when you can get things done for a nominal amount or even for free?
 Take the time to consider pricing options and choose a platform that makes the most budget sense for your business.

-7. Customer Support: If you encounter issues while using the data pipeline tool, you need to be able to get them resolved as quickly and as efficiently as possible.
+7. Customer Support: If you encounter issues while using the pipeline tool, you need to be able to get them resolved as quickly and as efficiently as possible.
 So make sure you choose a platform with a customer support team that is responsive and knowledgeable.

 How Do Data Pipeline Tools Work?